nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 preferring pretence, the ironic, conceptual metaphor

-"argument is war"; "linguistic expression is a container"; "time is a substance"; etc.
+"argument is war"; "linguistic expression is a container"; "time is a substance"; etc. [lakoff]

 1. feature-focused
 2. mereological/cyclomatic/non-metacomputational/architectural complexity